 Conservation, Preservation and Restoration

-SGI’s mission is to demonstrate economically sustainable and ecologically sensitive ranching techniques while promoting the Conservation, Preservation, and Restoration of native culture and native species (CPR for our Earth Mother).
+SGI works to demonstrate economically sustainable and ecologically sensitive ranching techniques while promoting the Conservation, Preservation, and Restoration of our natural landscape.
 SGI’s goal is to create an exemplary role model that demonstrates alternatives and multi-faceted modalities of sustaining rural and agricultural communities for the local ranching community and the region, as well as providing hands-on experience for international guests, students, interns and volunteers.
 What we are doing here also directly influences the preservation and renewal of the cultural heritage of the people here on the Crow Reservation, as they seek to reclaim their children and their cultural pride.

-This is a living Learning Center where a diverse team of advisors and volunteers are restoring land devastated by drought and overgrazing by cattle; revitalizing degraded soils; demonstrating the economic and cultural viability of buffalo herds; practicing natural horse training and holistic care; creating organic gardens and cultivating native medicinal plants; and providing experiential learning for the local ranching community, the prairie region, as well as internationally.
-SGI works collaboratively with a variety of educators, scientists, and organizations to implement state-of-the-art science through on-the-ground projects.
+This is a living Learning Center where a diverse team of advisors and volunteers are restoring land devastated by drought and overgrazing by cattle; revitalizing degraded soils; demonstrating the economic and cultural viability of buffalo herds; practicing natural horse training and holistic care; creating organic gardens and cultivating native medicinal plants; and providing experiential learning for the local ranching community, the prairie region, as well as Internationally.
+SGI works collaboratively with a variety of organizations, researchers, scientists, and land management to implement and experiment through on-the-ground projects.

 » Back to Top «